 Coffee beans come in different roasts, such as light, medium, medium-dark, and dark.
-The dark roasted coffee beans are very bitter and quite unpalatable if you’re a non coffee drinker.
+Dark-roasted coffee beans are very bitter and quite unpalatable if you’re a non-coffee drinker.

-Lighter roasts are sweet and make it easier for you to disguise the coffee flavor.
+Lighter roasts are sweeter and make it easier for you to disguise the coffee flavor.
 Typical examples are mochas, lattes, and cappuccinos.